Best hard drive (HDD) for gaming in 2023

 Instead of just randomly picking colorful and cool hard drives we could find online, we spent an entire week checking reviews, forums, benchmarks, as well as feedback from manufacturer websites like Seagate, Toshiba, and Western Digital.

-Aside from the packaging – which is pretty much straightforward, there’s nothing more we can do but perform an in-depth testing on the hard drives straight away.
+Aside from the packaging – which is pretty much straightforward, there’s nothing more we can do but perform in-depth testing on the hard drives straight away.

 Below is a table that shows the results based on the 3 benchmarking tools that we used:

-We boiled the results down to five of the best hard drives to save you time and to make it convenient for everyone.
+We boiled the results down to five of the best hard drives to save you time and make it convenient for everyone.

 The 5 Best Hard Drive for Gaming (HDD Buying Guide) benchmark